InfOmics/MUVIG/README.md

 To test this workflow we used genetic (genotyping and transcriptomic) and imaging data (DaTscan and MRI) avaiable at PPMI data portal.

 * **Genotyping data** consists of a set of DNA sequence polymorphism (SNPs and indels), available in two datasets: ImmunoChip and NeuroX.
-Both of them are in the plink binary format
+Both of them are in the plink binary format.
-*  **Transcriptmoic data** consists of different counts data per patients (.txt file)
+*  **Transcriptmoic data** consists of different counts data per patient (.txt file).
-*  **Imaging data** consists of two set of different images: DaTscan measured the amount of dopamine transporter in four regions of the brain striatum (right/left caudate and putamen), and MRI, containing the morphological information of each brain region.
+*  **Imaging data** consists of two set of different images: DaTscan, measuring the amount of dopamine transporter in four regions of the brain striatum (right/left caudate and putamen), and MRI, containing the morphological information of each brain region.
 Both of these file are in the csv format.
-The file related to the DaTscan data is just avaiable from PPMI.
-The MRI was produced after processing the imaging avaiable.
+The file related to the DaTscan data is just avaiable from PPMI, instead the one of the MRI was produced after processing the imaging.

 ## Contents